Ericsson/zoti/zoti-yaml/docs/source/index.md

   loader;
 - a CLI tool to convert ZOTI-YAML modules to regular YAML or JSON files;
-- an API to import the loading and building utilities in your own project.
+- an API to import the various utilities in your own project, e.g. query-like path extraction.

 ```{code-block} yaml
 ---